Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Observations

 There are two standard approaches for identifying astrophysical sources in dedispersed time series.
 The first uses Fourier analyses to detect periodic signals.
 These include the Fast Fourier Transform aided by harmonic stacking, and acceleration searches to increase sensitivity to binary pulsars \citep{2001PhDT.......123R}.
 The apparent spin periods of pulsars in binary systems will vary due to Doppler shifts from binary accelerations.
 The degree of acceleration can be captured using parameter $z$, the Fourier frequency derivative that is induced by the observed variation in the rotational period.
 Standard convention is to define $z$ in units of frequency bins drifted per observation length.
 We perform both low acceleration searches ($z_{max}=0$), and high acceleration searches ($z_{max}=50$).
 Harmonic summing was performed up to harmonics of order 16 (8) in our low (high) acceleration searches.
 We then used \texttt{ACCELSift.py}\footnote{A description of the code can be found in Section 3.3.4 of \citet{accel_sift}.} to filter out spurious candidates caused by RFI or degeneracies in the Fourier search space.
-Candidates were then posted to the Pulsar Science Collaboratory pulsar searching website\footnote{pulsars.nanograv.org} for visual candidate inspection \citep{gateways}.
+Candidates were then posted to the Pulsar Science Collaboratory pulsar searching website\footnote{\url{http://pulsars.nanograv.org}} for visual candidate inspection \citep{gateways}.

 The second method is geared towards astrophysical sources that either are non-periodic or do not exhibit easily identifiable periodicity in their emission.
 Single-pulse searches \citep{2003ApJ...596.1142C} exploit the dependence of signal-to-noise that an astrophysical pulse exhibits in the time vs DM parameter space.
 For each trial DM, downsampling is applied through convolution of a boxcar function so as to maximize signal to noise of any candidate single pulses.
-We perform a single-pulse search with PRESTO's \texttt{single\_pulse\_search.py} using boxcar widths ranging from 1 up to 30 samples with the maximum pulse width not exceeding 0.1 s in length and choosing candidate pulses with a signal-to-noise ratio of 5.5$\sigma$ or higher to be flagged for further inspection.
+We perform a single-pulse search with PRESTO's \texttt{single\_pulse\_search.py} using boxcar widths ranging from 1 to 30 samples, corresponding to roughly 0.1 s, and choosing candidate pulses with a signal-to-noise ratio of 5.5$\sigma$ or higher to be flagged for further inspection.
 We then applied two separate classifiers, \textsc{Clusterrank} and \textsc{SPEGID}, to filter out the best single-pulse candidates.